helmify/helmify/README.md

 ## What does it do

-First step to using helm-start is to provide a buildfile.
+First step to using helmify is to provide a buildfile.
 For supported frameworks see above.
 This can be a Maven pom.xml or a Gradle build.gradle / build.gradle.kts file.
-You can either upload the file or have helm-start pull it from a Spring Initializr URL (of Initializr's "Share" feature).
+You can either upload the file or have helmify pull it from a Spring Initializr URL (of Initializr's "Share" feature).

-Next, helm-start will query you for additional information:
+Next, helmify will query you for additional information:

 - The URL of your docker image repository
 - The tag to use for your docker image
 - optionally a Docker Image Pull Secret can be specified

-helm-start will pre-populate the generated helm chart with this information.
+helmify will pre-populate the generated helm chart with this information.

-Finally, helm-start will set up a helm chart tailored to your application's needs.
+Finally, helmify will set up a helm chart tailored to your application's needs.
 It will:

 - create a configmap.yaml and write a spring application.properties file which contains coordinates to external
   resources:
   - spring.datasource.url
   - spring.rabbitmq.host/port
-- if spring actuator is found, helm-start will configure it to run on a separate port which will be used for readiness and liveness probes
+- if spring actuator is found, helmify will configure it to run on a separate port which will be used for readiness and liveness probes
 - create / update secrets.yaml to store credentials for external resources
 - update deployment.yaml to mount resource credential secretKeyRefs as environment variables into your pods